 - a.
 CME must have emphasis in the specific areas of pain management, addiction, or prescribing of opiates. - b.
 CME may be included with the forty hour requirement for licensure renewal. - c.
 Excess hours may not be carried over to another two year cycle.
-For the purpose of this regulation, the two year period begins with the fiscal year July 1, 2014, and every two years thereafter to be concurrent with the licensure requirement. - K. Physicians and physician assistants practicing in a registered pain management medical practice must be registered with the Mississippi Prescription Monitoring Program (MPMP).
+For the purpose of this regulation, the two year period begins with the fiscal year July 1, 2014, and every two years thereafter to be concurrent with the licensure requirement. - J. Physicians and physician assistants practicing in a registered pain management medical practice must be registered with the Mississippi Prescription Monitoring Program (MPMP).
 A report from the MPMP must be obtained on the initial visit for each patient.
-Subsequent reports must be obtained for each patient at every visit. - L. Requirements for physician assistants practicing in pain management medical practices.
+Subsequent reports must be obtained for each patient at every visit. - K. Requirements for physician assistants practicing in pain management medical practices.
 Physician assistants must meet the following qualifications prior to practicing in a registered pain management practice: - 1.
 A Board approved protocol in the practice of pain management as required by Part 2615, Chapter 1, Rules 5 and 6, with a physician who holds a license that is not designated as limited, restricted, retired, temporary, or in-training; - 2.
-Physician assistants with approved prescriptive authority must obtain 10 hours as required by the licensure requirement plus 5 hours of Category 1 CME related to prescribing and pain management for every year the physician assistant is practicing in a pain management medical practice;
+Physician assistants with approved prescriptive authority must obtain 10 hours as required by the licensure requirement plus 5 hours of Category 1 CME related to prescribing and pain management for every year the physician assistant is practicing in a pain management medical practice; - 3.
+Physician assistants with prescriptive authority must be familiar with and adhere to the Administrative Rule Pertaining to Prescribing, Administering and Dispensing of Medication, Part 2640, Chapter 1; and - 4.
+Physician assistants with prescriptive authority must be registered with the Mississippi Prescription Monitoring Program (MPMP). - L. A physician who is a current participant in the Mississippi Professionals Health Program (MPHP) may not be the primary physician owner of a pain practice.
+This does not prohibit a MPHP participant from working in a pain practice. - M. Prior to the initial issuance of an opioid and/or benzodiazepine for the treatment of chronic non-cancer/non-terminal pain, each patient in a pain management practice must have an in-person evaluation by a registered pain management physician.

-- 3. Physician assistants with prescriptive authority must be familiar with and adhere to the Administrative Rule Pertaining to Prescribing, Administering and Dispensing of Medication, Part 2640, Chapter 1; and - 4.
-Physician assistants with prescriptive authority must be registered with the Mississippi Prescription Monitoring Program (MPMP). - M. A physician who is a current participant in the Mississippi Professionals Health Program (MPHP) may not be the primary physician owner of a pain practice.
-This does not prohibit a MPHP participant from working in a pain practice. - N. The initial visit for each patient in a pain management practice must include an in person evaluation and plan of care by a registered pain management physician. - O. Certificates are valid for one year and must be renewed annually.
+- N. Certificates are valid for one year and must be renewed annually.
 There is a thirty-day grace period for renewal after which the owner or operator must reapply for an original certificate.
 The physician owner or operator of the practice must post the certificate in a conspicuous location so as to be clearly visible to patients.
-The practice may not continue to operate while the certificate has expired. - P. The Board has the authority to inspect a pain management medical practice.
-During such inspections, authorized representatives of the Board, who may be accompanied by investigators from state or federal law enforcement agencies, may inspect documents and medical records to ensure compliance with any applicable laws and rules. - Q. If the Board finds that a registered pain management practice no longer meets any of the requirements to operate as a pain practice, the Board may immediately revoke or suspend the physician's certificate to operate a pain management medical practice.
+The practice may not continue to operate while the certificate has expired. - O. The Board has the authority to inspect a pain management medical practice.
+During such inspections, authorized representatives of the Board, who may be accompanied by investigators from state or federal law enforcement agencies, may inspect documents and medical records to ensure compliance with any applicable laws and rules. - P. If the Board finds that a registered pain management practice no longer meets any of the requirements to operate as a pain practice, the Board may immediately revoke or suspend the physician's certificate to operate a pain management medical practice.
 The physician owner or operator shall have the right to an administrative hearing before the Board at the next available and scheduled meeting of the Board.
 Further, the Board has the discretion to lift the suspension of a certificate when the pain management medical practice demonstrates compliance with applicable rules and regulations.